jusstero/food-app/README.md

 **Name:** Tero Jussinniemi

-**Topic:** App where the user can input an ingredient, and the app will return results of recipes with the given ingredient using the free version of spoonacular API (https://spoonacular.com/food-api).
-List of recipes will be displayed in the app, user can be redirected to website/video containing their chosen recipe.
+**Topic:** Mobile application where the user can input ingredients, and the app will return results of recipes with the given ingredients.
+List of recipes will be displayed in the app, from which the user can choose a recipe.
+After choosing a recipe, user will be presented information about the recipe, and can redirected to websitecontaining the original recipe.

-*Possible list of features*
-- Find recipes based on given ingredient(s)
-- Limit the results using filters (e.g. total calories, total protein, cuisine)
-- Exclude recipes containing certain ingredients from results (allergies or preference)
+Uses the free version of [spoonacular API](https://spoonacular.com/food-api) for recipes.

 **Target:** Android/Kotlin